Top 10 Fine Dining Restaurants

 White tablecloths and fancy china may be a bit harder to find these days, as younger diners across the nation embrace more relaxed meals.
 However, Sonoma County still does dining with class.
 Our towns feature many spectacular dress-up destinations, where polished service remains de rigeur, menus are fine dining, and it's an elbows-off-the-table, sit-up-straight celebration.

-This Michelin Star eatery at the Fairmont Sonoma Mission Inn & Spa was recently renovated for a brighter, modern minimalist design, but executive chef Bruno Tison and chef de cuisine Andrew Cain still keep plenty of flair in their dishes.
+This acclaimed restaurant at the Fairmont Sonoma Mission Inn & Spa was recently renovated for a brighter, modern minimalist design, but the chefs still keep plenty of flair in their dishes.
 Seasonally changing favorites might include a lovely Salade de Printemps of fava leaves, Easter egg radish, fiddle head ferns, asparagus, mâche lettuce, pickled pearl onions and pecorino con foglie di noce; luxurious seared diver scallop and crispy veal sweetbreads with spring nettles, black trumpet mushroom mousseline and garlic soubise; and elegant sweet butter-poached Maine lobster with globe artichokes, sweet carrots, grilled spring onion compote, pickled pearl onions and barigoule vinaigrette.
-100 Boyes Blvd., Sonoma, 707-938-9000

-Chalkboard showcases small plates, wine flights, stiff cocktails and upscale comfort food from chef Shane McAnelly, in a whirlwind of flavors ranging from whimsical warm pretzels dipped in cheddar sauce, stadium mustard and tomato jam, to opulent lumachine pasta presented in a big bowl, the shell noodles tossed with duck confit, bright green peas, and a sauce of mascarpone and farm cheese.
-Framed by big windows, an open kitchen, sleek marble tables and a big communal table, the look is bright, fresh and sophisticated.
-29 North St., Healdsburg, 707-473-8030
+Chalkboard showcases small plates, wine flights, stiff cocktails, and upscale comfort food, in a whirlwind of flavors ranging from whimsical warm pretzels dipped in cheddar sauce, stadium mustard and tomato jam, to opulent lumachine pasta presented in a big bowl, the shell noodles tossed with duck confit, bright green peas, and a sauce of mascarpone and farm cheese.
+Framed by big windows, an open kitchen, sleek marble tables, and a big communal table, the look is bright, fresh and sophisticated.

-This fine dining destination in the Vintners Inn is legendary, as one of Sonoma County’s first wine country cuisine restaurants.
+This fine dining destination in the Vintners Resort is legendary, as one of Sonoma County's first wine country cuisine restaurants.
 Acclaimed chef John Ash is no longer affiliated, but the food remains top notch under chef Thomas Schmidt.
-Start with buttermilk fried Devil’s Gulch Ranch quail prettied up with corn, baby squash and bean salad, then move on to a gorgeous portrait of sesame-nori encrusted ahi with tempura prawn, daikon radish, snow peas, carrots, scallions, yuzu glaze, green tea soba noodles, dashi broth, tofu wasabi aioli, and pea shoots.
-4350 Barnes Road, Santa Rosa, 707-527-7687
+Start with buttermilk fried Devil's Gulch Ranch quail prettied up with corn, baby squash and bean salad, then move on to a gorgeous portrait of sesame-nori encrusted ahi with tempura prawn, daikon radish, snow peas, carrots, scallions, yuzu glaze, green tea soba noodles, dashi broth, tofu wasabi aioli, and pea shoots.

 Stark's Steak & Seafood, Santa Rosa